MvO-Codurance/Json2Xml/GenerateJson/README.md

 -n, --number    Required.
 Number of items to generate.

--i, --ident     Indent the generated JSON.
+-i, --indent     Indent the generated JSON.
 Default is 'false'.

 --help          Display this help screen.